Xlocsinjr/progProject/PROCESS.md

   dropdown obsolete.
   - Maybe the barchart can be a bit larger since it gets crowded very quickly when adding more countries.

+#### 28-01-2018   week3 - sunday
+- Continued working on the layout of the page.